 Leaves offer great benefits to wildlife and your garden’s soil.
 Don’t throw them away!

-In an earlier post I extolled the virtues of letting leaves do their thing.
-By that I mean allowing them to do what nature intended: Protect and enrich the soil, provide a nursery for butterfly larvae/pupae, overwintering habitat for queen bumblebees and other beneficial insects and microbes, afford animals like frogs and salamanders places to hunt and hide, offer food for ground-feeding birds, and myriad other ingenious things.
+In another post I extol the virtues of letting leaves do their thing.
+By that I mean allowing them to do what nature intended: Protect and enrich the soil, offer food for ground-feeding birds, provide a nursery for butterfly larvae/pupae and cover for overwintering queen bumblebees and other beneficial insects and microbes, afford animals like frogs and salamanders places to hunt and hide, and myriad other ingenious things.
 Leaf litter breaks down with the help of mycorrhizal fungi that move carbon into soil, extract nutrients for plants and protect them from disease, lessen soil erosion, and play a very important role in storing the gigantic pool of carbon within soil.

 How to do it: For areas like driveways, walks, sewer grates and drainage pathways, rake them up (but please don’t use noisy, polluting leaf blowers), and use them as follows: